Super Bomberman 4

-is a multiplayer action-party video game, developed by Produce and published by Hudson Soft for the Super Famicom, released on April 26, 1996, in Japan.
+is an action-party video game developed by Produce and published by Hudson Soft.
+It was developed for the Super Famicom, released on April 26, 1996, in Japan.
 Part of the Bomberman franchise, it is the fourth installment of the Super Bomberman series.

 The story begins at an unknown time after Super Bomberman 3.
 Bagular's brain escaped the explosion of his flying saucer and has summoned the Four Bomber Kings and Great Bomber to get revenge on White and Black Bomber.
 The two, along with other fellow Bombermen, are sent hurtling back in time to fight through different eras and ultimately stop Bagular.

 Gameplay

 Super Bomberman 4 is an action game in which players lay bombs to destroy enemies or other bombermen.
 Other than laying bombs, the game includes a number of power-ups, which allow players to increase the range of a bomb's explosion, punch or kick bombs already on the ground, or pick them up and throw them at another player.
 The explosions of the bombs can harm anyone on the field, including the bombermen who left the bomb in the first place.
 There are two game modes, Normal Game (the campaign, which can be played with two players), and the Battle Game, which has three separate modes.

 New to the game are a wide range of creatures which are enemies to the player, but when defeated, they turn into eggs.
 When the player picks an egg, they can use the creatures, which come in two types, organic and mechanical.
 Players can pick additional eggs to store more creatures, but only of the same type of creature that they are riding.

 Certain stages contain cages with trapped allies inside.
 When freed, allies move around the stages mostly destroying the soft blocks.
 Stages also have secret warps which transport the player to a number of bonus stages.
 These warps can only be accessed when two players play the game together, and one player, using the Power Glove item, tosses the other player to the warp.